apostrophecms/apostrophe-workflow/README.md

 Behind the scenes, Apostrophe will automatically create a second "locale," `en-draft`, used for draft copies of each doc.
 This "draft" locale is not publicly accessible.

-*If you don't configure `locale` and `defaultLocale`, a locale named `default` is created.
-However, this doesn't give you the best upgrade path if you add localization to your project later.
-We recommend a locale name that reflects the language of the site.*
+*If you don't configure `locale` and `defaultLocale`, a locale named `default` is created.* However, this doesn't give you the best upgrade path if you add localization to your project later and don't wish to have a top-level "default" locale that is never public.
+So we recommend a locale name that reflects the language of the site, unless you plan on a nested tree of locales with a "default" at the top (see below for examples).

 ## Reset your database or run the appropriate task